How We Work

 The Awakened School Institute

-Next Cohort Begins Fall 2022
+Next Cohort Begins Spring 2023-2024

 The Awakened Schools Institute is where the research of CSE comes to life.
 Through professional development for educators, our goal is to work alongside educators in public and under-resourced schools in designing an Awakened school culture.
 Given this priority, The Awakened Schools Institute will be offered free of charge for all participants.